 In Europe similar concerns have been voiced for many other food additives which are also excipients.

 The regulatory and safety implications for the inclusion of these materials (containing a nanoparticle fraction) in pharmaceutical products is not clear.
 If these materials were to be banned in pharmaceuticals, the implications to patients could be severe (potential loss of life-saving medicines).

-This webinar will provide an overview of the current situation related to TiO2 and other identified excipients containing nanoparticle fractions.
-In addition, a discussion of current regulatory and industry activities and their potential impact will be summarized.
+This webinar provided an overview of the current situation related to TiO2 and other identified excipients containing nanoparticle fractions.
+In addition, a discussion of current regulatory and industry activities and their potential impact was summarized.

 Attendees will be provided with:

 > Background, overview and definitions of excipients containing nanoparticle fractions

 > Current regulatory activities in the EU and other countries which may impact the use of these materials in pharmaceutical products

 > Understanding of the extent of materials potentially impacted

 > Current situation as it relates to TiO2 and potential alternatives